 1. It isn't just one mosque

 There are in fact multiple mosques on the site that we know as Masjid Al-Aqsa.
 We tend to think of Masjid Al-Aqsa as the building at the southernmost corner of the mosque.
-In actual fact, that is the Qibali Mosque – so called because it is the closest to the Qibla.
-The whole complex is Masjid Al-Aqsa.
-It is also referred to as the al-Haram as-Sharif.
+In actual fact, that is the Qibali Mosque – so called because it is the closest to the Qiblah.
+The whole complex is known as the Blessed Masjid Al-Aqsa.
+It is also referred to as Al-Haram ash-Sharif (the Noble Sanctuary).

 ‘Exalted is He who took His Servant by night from al-Masjid al-Haram to al-Masjid al-Aqsa, whose surroundings We have blessed, to show him of Our signs.
 Indeed, He is the All-Hearing, the All-Seeing’.
-(Qur’an, 17:1)
+[The Noble Qur’an, 17:1]

 3. The original Dome of the Rock looked very different

-The Dome of the Rock was built by the Khalifah Umayyah Abdul Malik ibn Marwan.
+The Dome of the Rock was built by the Ummayad ruler Abdul Malik ibn Marwan.
 It was originally wooden with either a brass, lead or ceramic cover.
-The iconic dome we all know was built almost a thousand years later during the reign of the Ottoman Khalifah, Suleyman the Magnificent.
+The iconic dome we all know was built almost a thousand years later during the reign of the Ottoman ruler, Sulaiman the Magnificent.
 The distinctive gold layer was added to the dome along with the Ottoman tiles to the facade of the building.

 4. The complex is also a burial ground

-Though there is no accurate record of who and how many have been buried here, the burial ground in al-Haram as-Sharif is the resting place for many Prophets and Sahaba of the Holy Prophet (saw).
+Though there is no accurate record of who and how many have been buried here, the burial ground in Al-Haram as-Sharif is the resting place for many prophets (as) and Sahabah of the Holy Prophet (saw).

 5. It once held a legendary minbar